Your Bucket List

 It's For Everyone

 A bucket list isn't just something you create when you feel the end is near.
 It's for every age and every ability.
-Don't wait until the last moment to suddenly realise that you desperately wanted to do something, see somewhere or meet someone.
+I'd urge you not to wait until the last moment to suddenly realise that you desperately wanted to do something, see somewhere or meet someone.
 Wherever you are in life, it's never too late - or too early - to decide on a journey to something special.

 A truly meaningful bucket list isn't about ticking off a universal set of spectacular experiences before you kick said bucket.
 It's about identifying what would bring you genuine fulfilment, joy, or closure in the time you have, however long that is.

-Before listing activities, consider what you're actually trying to achieve:
+Before listing activities, consider what you're actually trying to achieve before you die:

 • Is it about experiencing pure joy and pleasure?